slashinfty/nocra-electron-ts/README.md

 # nocra-electron-ts
 A non-CRA boilerplate for an Electron app with React, TypeScript, and Webpack

+*Why?* Too much going on under the hood with `create-react-app`, so things have been stripped down to allow for more freedom.

 ## Setting Up
 * [Download](https://github.com/slashinfty/nocra-electron-ts/zipball/main/) and unzip the latest release
 * Enter the extracted folder and initiate the project with `npm init`